 As we see in this example the basic skill sets required to run the same business offline and online are very different.
 The business model is different and so is the strategy.
 If one business is treated as an extension of another, there is bound to be a lot of loss in an attempt to synergize or even measure them on the same parameters.

-Online businesses have their own challenges as well that are specific to them.
-Will talk about them in another post may be.
+Online businesses have their own challenges as well, that are specific to them.
+Will talk about them in another post.